 Open post

 The Cripple Creek and Victor Narrow Gauge Railroad (CC&VNGRR) is a heritage narrow gauge railroad that operates as a seasonal scenic train between Cripple Creek and the city’s outskirts to the south.

 Scenic train rides in Colorado are primarily located around the big gold and silver boom towns of the late 1800s.
-In addition to scenic train rides, these town have lots of other types of attractions and things to do, such as the Royal Gorge Bridge and Park, rafting adventures, off-road tours, horseback riding, natural hot springs just to name a few.
-The interests of your group will help determine the best scenic train ride to sign up for.
-Check out the areas that the train rides are located in to find the destination best for you.
+In addition to scenic train rides, these towns have lots of other types of attractions and things to do, such as the Royal Gorge Bridge and Park, rafting adventures, off-road tours, horseback riding, and natural hot springs, to name a few.
+Your group’s interests will help determine the best scenic train ride to sign up for.
+Check out the areas where the train rides are to find your best destination.

+Open post